Webdogg

 Always present three options.
 A "Basic" package (minimum effective dose), a "Comprehensive" package (your recommended standard of care), and a "Premium" package (includes extras like custom home-exercise videos, supplements, or additional laser sessions).
 Most clients will naturally gravitate toward the middle tier.

 "When you present a single price, the client asks 'Do I want this or not?'.
-When you present three prices, the client asks 'Which of these is best for me?'."
+When you present three prices, the client asks 'Which of these is best for me?'.
+It shifts the psychology from purchasing to selecting."

 Because they just spent thousands on surgery, dropping another $1,200 to $2,000 on rehab is daunting.
 Make sure you accept CareCredit, Scratchpay, or offer in-house payment plans (e.g., splitting the package into three monthly installments).